NZSF responds to palm oil; Wilmar enquiry

 We have responded to the Amnesty International report on labour and human rights abuses in the palm oil industry directly with companies through our engagement.
 The issue of abuse of this sort in agricultural supply chains is not reserved for palm oil alone.

-On palm oil, we have actively encouraged the Roundtable on Sustainable Palm Oil (RSPO), of which Wilmar is a member, originally focused on deforestation, to lift its standards even further by including human rights assessments. (refer here - and see attached letter).
+On palm oil, we have actively encouraged the Roundtable on Sustainable Palm Oil (RSPO), of which Wilmar is a member, originally focused on deforestation, to lift its standards even further by including human rights assessments. (investors and major brands call for stronger standards from palm oil certification group - and read the attached letter).
 The RSPO is a not-for-profit organisation that unites stakeholders from the 7 sectors of the palm oil industry: oil palm producers, processors or traders, consumer goods manufacturers, retailers, banks/investors, and environmental and social non-governmental organisations (NGOs), to develop and implement global standards for sustainable palm oil.

 Previously, the UNPRI working group has focused its efforts on palm oil buyers, growers, traders and processors (the names of the companies being targeted by the working group are confidential) as well as on sustainable certification of palm oil through the RSPO.